-The breadline is a very real prospect for many at retirement.
-Most people born post 1970 are facing very different retirement prospects to those of their parents and grandparents.
+The breadline, AKA pensioner poverty is a very real prospect for many at retirement.
+Most people born post-1970 are facing very different retirement prospects from those of their parents and grandparents.
 Back then, a job was for life and final salary pension schemes were commonplace.
 If you worked for a company for 30 years or more, you were sorted.

 1: Assess your current situation